 Super-curricular

 Active participation in Drama productions in school.
 Wider reading

 of Drama and Theatre Studies materials.

 University University of Bristol Grade required: AAA

 Entrance BA Theatre and English Notes: Subjects required

-Drama and English
+2 Drama and English

+2 10110 0110 21191011

 BA Theatre and Performance Grades required: AAB

 studies Notes: Students are required

 to attend workshop and

 interview for both courses.

 University of Birmingham Grades required: AAB-ABB

 BA Drama and Theatre Arts Notes: Audition and

 interview.
 Top 10 university

 for studying Drama in 2019

 University of Exeter Grades required: AAB-ABB

 BA Drama Notes: Required to attend a

 day long workshop and

 interview.
 Ranked No.1 Drama

 course in the UK.
 Top 10

 university for studying

 Drama in 2019

 University of Essex Grades: BBB

 BA Drama Notes: Top 10 university for

 studying Drama in 2019

-Skills and A typical A Level Drama and Theat re Studies student, will have the
+Skills and A typical A Level Drama and Theatre

-Qualities opportunity to develop the ability to work independently and as
+Qualities opportunity to develop the ability to 1 7

 part of a team.
-You will be able to di part of a team.
-You will be able to direct groups of students and
+You will be able to dire $\mathcal{C}$ 1

-manage people in a professional way manage people in a professional way.
-You will be able to play a
+manage people in a professional way

 convincing role.
 You will be able to understand different ways in

-which a scene could be staged and performed.
-You will be able to
+which a scene could be staged and pe

 write a coherent essay, which is well structured, analytical, expresses

 your own opinion and uses formal references.

-You will be able to appreciate the A rts and will be able to critically
+You will be able to appreciate the Ar

 evaluate different styles of Theatre.
-You will increase your
+Y -

-confidence by being able to articulat -

-conversations.
-You will be able to speak publically to a wide number
+confidence by being able to articulate yourself in formal conversations.
+You will be able to speak publicly to a wide number

 of people.